Workers’ Compensation Lawyers in Camp Hill, PA

 Frequently Asked Questions

 Dethlefs Pykosh & Murphy have collected commonly asked questions from worker’s compensation clients to share with you.
 This effort below is to help you gain a better understanding of what you may need to know before making a decision to seek legal guidance.
 As always, we are here to serve you.
 Can’t find what you are looking for?
 Contact us for your free, no obligation consultation meeting.

-As a business owner with employees you must by law have insurance.
 If you have additional questions please contact our team for your free consultation or click here to learn more about workers’ compensation insurance.

 Ask us anything about your case!
 We are here to help.